Pumpapa/minimalmagic/content/SE/Data.md

 The left column consists of the offset within the package, the middle part shows the content in hexadecimal, and the right column the character interpretation (because humans read this more easily).

-Because memory dumps are hexadecimal, specialists specialsts using them must be able to convert hexadecimal to decimal to ascii almost on sight.
+Because memory dumps are hexadecimal, specialists using them must be able to convert hexadecimal to decimal to ascii almost on sight.

 ## Hexadecimal to Decimal